 “The VisuMax® Femtosecond Laser Its remarkable features are its precision and innovative detail.
 With the VisuMax®, Zeiss is significantly shaping the world of refractive surgery.
 This groundbreaking laser system employs high-performance femtosecond laser technology and is characterized by its outstanding cutting precision, highly efficient speed and gentle treatment technique”.

-Here at UCLA we use the latest technology and provide high quality care.
-Call now about scheduling your appointment for a complementary LASIK screening consultation 310-825-2737!
+Here at UCLA we use the latest technology and provide high-quality care.
+Call now about scheduling your appointment for a complimentary LASIK screening consultation 310-825-2737!

 ALLEGRETTO WAVE® Eye-Q Excimer Laser System

 The final step in the LASIK experience is the reshaping of the cornea.
 An excimer laser is used to precisely remove microscopic amounts of corneal tissue to change the curvature of the cornea.
 The ideal excimer laser is fast, precisely controlled with advanced eye tracking and comfortable for the patient.
 At the UCLA Laser Refractive Center, our staff takes pride in offering you the very latest excimer laser technology: The Allegretto Wave Eye-Q (Alcon Laboratories).